saltyorg/docs/docs/reference/modules/shell.md

 ## Overview

-Shell is a Saltbox module that installs and configures a user's shell (Bash or Zsh) with tools like z for directory jumping, argcomplete for tab completion, Oh My Zsh and optional Oh My Posh theming.
+Shell is a Saltbox module that installs and configures a user's shell (Bash or Zsh).

 ---
 <!-- END SALTBOX MANAGED OVERVIEW SECTION -->